Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Introduction

 The paper is organized as follows.
 In Section \ref{sec:model} we introduce a microscopic model for an atomic ensemble driven by external laser fields.
-Dynamical equations are obtained for the atomic operators with emphasis on the dressed states induced by the laser fields and how they are affected by dissipation.
+We obtain dynamical equations for the emitters operators, placing emphasis on the effective interactions induced by the laser fields over multi-level atomic dipoles and the effect of dissipation.
 Then, in Sec.~\ref{sec:twofourlevatom}, we treat the explicit example of two four-level atoms using experimental parameters for cold atomic clouds.
-An analysis of how this collective response is imprinted on the outgoing photons is presented in Sec.~\ref{subsec:g2}.
-We identify identify the relevant variables to control the properties of the outgoing photons working from the dressed states.
-Section~\ref{sec:Conclusions} is left for summary and conclusions, where we identify signatures of collective processes in four-wave mixing that can be found with current experimental reazlizations.
+We obtain the dressed-state of the system and organize them into separate blocks caused by particular selection rules.
+Three interaction regimes are identified.
+An analysis of how this collective response is imprinted on the outgoing photons in the three regimes is presented in Sec.~\ref{subsec:g2}.
+Using the collective dressed states, we identify the relevant variables that determine the properties of the outgoing photons.
+Section~\ref{sec:Conclusions} is left for summary and conclusions, where we highlight signatures of collective processes in four-wave mixing that can be found within current experiments.